The Swish of the Curtain: Film, TV or theatrical adaptations

-The story was adapted for wireless (radio) and broadcast as a serial during the middle of WWII, possibly 1943.
-It was introduced by a catchy signature tune, easily recalled 73 years later; it concluded with the lyric "...the Swish of the Curtain".
-I remember the radio series and the signature tune but in 1943 I would have been under five so I suspect the broadcasts were a bit later or repeated.
+The story was adapted for wireless (radio) and broadcast as a serial during the 1940s.

 In 1980, the book was adapted for BBC television.
 Sarah Greene starred in the production as Sandra Fayne.

 In 1994, the book was dramatised for radio by Felicity Hayes-McCoy and broadcast on the old BBC Radio 5, before it became BBC Radio Five Live.
 For a time this was regularly repeated in the Young Classics Hour on BBC Radio 7.
 James Lance starred in the production as Jeremy Darwin, and Caroline Harker as Lynette Darwin.
 Susannah Harker played a smaller role as actress Felicity Warren.
 A further dramatisation of Golden Pavements, amalgamating material from Maddy Alone, followed later, featuring the same cast.